fhiso/legacy-format/data-model.md

     *substructures* with the same *structure type*
     *shall* be interpreted as being in preference order, with the first such *substructure* being most preferred.

+{.note ...} The exact meaning of "preferred" is not defined either here nor in any known GEDCOM standard.
+For example, when seeing multiple names, one if preferred by virtue of being first but implementations *should not* infer that that one was preferred by the individual in question nor by any particular contributor to the dataset.

+When a specific order of *substructures* is suggested or required by the data model (for example, `[elf:CHILD_POINTER]`s should be in birth order) or when distinct semantics are present in each *substructure* (for example, `[elf:CHILD_TO_FAMILY_LINK]`s to both birth and adoptive families) user interfaces are *recommended* to either present all such information, not just the first listed;
+or to clearly indicate that additional information is being elided.
+{/}

 {.example ...} Given the following data